Skip to Content

 Production Monitoring

-# Check system health ark check status # Monitor specific resources fark get agent fark get team # Query agents with structured output fark agent weather "What's the weather?" --json
+# Check system health ark status # Monitor specific resources fark get agent fark get team # Query agents with structured output fark agent weather "What's the weather?" --json

 k9s